datatags/CS453-All-Roads-Lead-to-McDonalds/README.md

 1. Create a free account at [Interline](https://app.interline.io/osm_extracts/interactive_view)
 2. Log in and create an API key.
 3. Visit the [interactive view](https://app.interline.io/osm_extracts/interactive_view) page and paste your API key in the box at the top of the map.
-4. Locate "Rome" in the list of cities and click "download".
+4. Select "Rome" in the list of cities, ensure "OSM PBF" is selected as the download type, and click "download".
 5. Copy the file into the directory with `convert_data.py`, ensuring it's named `rome_italy.osm.pbf`.
 6. Execute `convert_data.py` as above.
 The files `rome_italy.pkl`, `osm.png`, and `osm.pdf` should be generated.